|

 possible in the spontaneous development of a natural (if invisible)

 ecology in our fermenting wine.
-We do not sterilize the must, we
+We do not sterilize the fruit, juice,

 in general,